merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 2. **COG_FUNCTION** this column has the name of the specific function for which enrichment was calculated.
 In this example we chose to use `COG_FUNCTION` for functional annotation, and hence the column title is `COG_FUNCTION`.
 You can specify whichever functional annotation source you have in your PAN database using the `--annotation-source`, and then the analysis would be done according to that annotation source.
 Even if you have multiple functional annotation sources in your genome storage, only one source could be used for a single run of this program.
 If you wish, you could run it multiple times and each time use a different annotation source.
 If you don't remember which annotation sources are available in your genomes storage, you can use `--list-annotation-sources`.

 3. **enrichment_score** is a score to measure how much is this function unique to the genomes that belong to a specific group vs. all other genomes in your pangenome.
 This score was developed by [Amy Willis](https://github.com/adw96).
 For more details about how we generate this score, see the note from Amy below.
-Notice that in the comparison above, each genome belongs to one of the two groups (HL, LL), but if the column you chose from your layers additional data table has more than two groups, then when comparing a function for each group, the occurrence is compared between the group members, and the rest of the genomes, i.e. the comparison is not pair-wise between groups (you can see the example below of comparison between clades of Prochlorococcus for more details).
-When the occurrence of a function in the group is lower than outside the group, then we get a negative enrichment score.

-5. **portion_occurrence_in_group** is the number of genomes in the group that were associated with the function, divided by the total number of genomes in the group

-6. **portion_occurrence_outside_of_group** is the number of genomes not in the group that were associated with the function, divided by the total number of genomes not in the group.

-7. **occurrence_in_group** is the number of genomes in the group that were associated with the function.

-8. **occurrence_outside_of_group** is the number of genomes outside the group that were associated with the function.
+4. **unadjusted_p_value** is the p-value for the enrichment test (unadjusted for multiple tests).

+6. **adjusted_q_value** is the adjusted q-value to control for False Detection Rate (FDR) due to multiple tests (this is necessary since we are running the enrichment test each function separately).

+7. **associated_groups** is the list of groups (or labels) in your categorical data that are associated with the function.
+Notice that if the enrichment score is low, then this is meaningless (if the function is not enriched, then it is not really associated with any specific group/s).
+See Alon's explanation above to understand how these are computed.

+8. **function_accession** is the function accession number.

 9. **gene_clusters_ids** are the gene clusters that were associated with this function.
 Notice that each gene cluster would be associated with a single function, but a function could be associated with multiple gene clusters.

-10. **core_in_group** is "true" if the function occurs in all members of the group.
+10. **p_LL, p_HL** for each group (in the case of this example there are two groups: `LL` and `LH`) there will be a column with the portion of the group members in which we detected the funtion.

-11. **core** is "true" if the function occurs in all genomes in the pangenome.
+11. **N_LL, N_HL** for each group these columns specify the total number of genomes in the group.

-12. **p_value** is the p value for the enrichment score.

-14. **corrected_p_value** a correction for multiple tests using the [Benjamini-Hochberg false discovery rate method](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure).
-This is done using [statsmodels.stats.multitest.multipletests](http://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html#statsmodels.sandbox.stats.multicomp.multipletests).
+{:.notice}
+Our example here includes only two categories (LL and HL), but you can have as many different categories as you want.
+Just remember that if some of your groups have very few genomes in them, then the statistical test will not be very reliable.
+The minimal number of genomes in a group for the test to be reliable depends on a number of factors, but we recommend proceeding with great caution if any of your groups have fewer than 8 genomes.

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">A note from Amy Willis regarding the functional enrichment score</span>
-The enrichment score proposed here is the test statistic for a two sample Z-test for proportions.
-It takes the proportion of times the function is observed in the group, subtracts the proportion of times the function is observed outside the group, and re-scales this difference to reflect the number of samples observed in each group.
-The adjustment for group size means that larger scores are given when groups are larger -- essentially, a difference between groups can be considered more robust when there are more representatives of each group.
-While this scoring system is motivated by a formal statistical hypothesis test, by default anvi'o applies this to many functions, and so the test statistics cannot be used to perform a real hypothesis test.
-(By real hypothesis test, I mean one that has a 5% probability of returning a p value less than 5% when there is no underlying difference between the groups.)
-Therefore, it should be considered a method to help you order and sort through your data, and not as a formal statistical test for differences between groups.
+The functional enrichment score proposed here and implemented in anvi'o is the Rao test statistic for equality of proportions.
+Essentially, it treats each category (here, high light and low light) as an explanatory variable in a logistic regression (binomial GLM), and tests the significance of the categorical variable in explaining the occurrence of the function.
+The test accounts for the fact that there may be more genomes observed from one category than the other.
+As usual, having more genomes makes the test more reliable.
+There are lots of different ways to do this test, but we did some investigations and found that the Rao test had the highest power out of all tests that control Type 1 error rate.
+Yay!

+Since many users will be looking at testing for enrichment across many functions, by default we adjust for multiple testing by controlling the false discovery rate.
+For this reason, please report q-values instead of p-values in your paper if you use `anvi-get-enriched-functions-per-pan-group`.
 </div>

-Now let's search for the top function in the table "Ser/Thr protein kinase RdoA involved in Cpx stress response, MazF antagonist", which is enriched for the members of the LL group, and we can see in the table that it matches four gene clusters.
+Now let's search for one of the top functions in the table "Ser/Thr protein kinase RdoA involved in Cpx stress response, MazF antagonist", which is enriched for the members of the LL group, and we can see in the table that it matches four gene clusters.

 [![layers]({{images}}/ser_thr_kinase_gene_clusters.png)]({{images}}/ser_thr_kinase_gene_clusters.png){:.center-img .width-60}

 In fact, if we look carefully, then we find that this function matches a gene cluster that is unique for each one of the four low light clades, and is a single-copy core gene for the low light genomes in our pangenome.
 Cool!

-Let's look at another function from the table: `Exonuclease VII, large subunit` (third line).
+Let's look at another enriched function: `Exonuclease VII, large subunit`.
 When we search this function, we should be careful since the name of the function contains a comma, and the function search option in the interactive interface treats the comma as if it is separating multiple functions that are to be searched at the same time.
 Hence I just searched for `Exonuclease VII`, and here are the results:

 [![layers]({{images}}/Exonuclease-VII.png)]({{images}}/Exonuclease-VII.png){:.center-img .width-40}